c9s/umobi/README.md

 Beyond that, jQuery runs slower 8 times than pure DOM manipulation.

-But we found that the UI design, effects of jQueryMobile are so splendid, and other frameworks are not.
+We found that the UI design, effects of jQueryMobile are so splendid, and other frameworks are not.
 So we decide to make a smaller, faster, lighter mobile web framework, especially for 3G-bandwidth devices.